-- Given the abundance of financial instruments available for cooperation in the Barents Region, capacity building and information dissemination of the existing financial sources for Barents Cooperation should be improved amidst the Barents actors.
+- 1) Given the abundance of financial instruments available for cooperation in the Barents Region, capacity building and information dissemination of the existing financial sources for Barents cooperation should be improved amidst the Barents actors.
 To attain this, collaboration between relevant stakeholders should be enhanced.
 The International Barents Secretariat in cooperation with the relevant bodies of the Barents Euro-Arctic Council and the Barents Regional Council could facilitate contacts between the managing authorities of the various financial instruments and the Barents actors.
-Such initiatives as the Bodø process could also potentially contribute to this effect. - 2.
-The possibility of adjusting existing financing programmes should be examined in order to improve the availability of funding for small-scale projects, seed money and technical assistance for project preparation and civil society cooperation in the Barents Region.
-Cooperation projects and international financial institutions' funding should be interlinked more strongly. - 3.
-In the light of the gathered information and the conducted study, there do not, at this stage, seem to exist a common interest or justifiable reasons for establishing a new financial mechanism for the Barents Region.
+Such initiatives as the Bodø process could also potentially contribute to this effect. - 2) The possibility of adjusting existing financing programmes should be examined in order to improve the availability of funding for small-scale projects, seed money and technical assistance for project preparation and civil society cooperation in the Barents Region.
+Cooperation projects and international financial institutions' funding should be interlinked more strongly. - 3) In the light of the gathered information and the conducted study, there do not, at this stage, seem to exist a common interest or justifiable reasons for establishing a new financial mechanism for the Barents Region.

-One member of the Working Group proposed that the following sentence be added to the recommendations: The Barents Euro-Arctic Council may revisit the matter, should there be new developments leading to such common understanding among the BEAC Member States.
-However, this was not unanimously adopted by the Working Group.
+One member of the Ad Hoc Working Group on Financial Mechanism Study proposed that the following sentence be added to the recommendations, but this was not unanimously adopted by the Working Group:

+However, the Barents Euro-Arctic Council may revisit the matter, should there be new developments leading to such common understanding among the BEAC Member States.